 Although if you stick to the summer months the daylight hours can stretch between 4.30 am to well go 10 pm meaning later tee times after a leisurely lunch are possible as well as playing two rounds in one day.

 Golf in Ireland is varied, Although best known for stunning links golf you can also find some true gems inland Ryder Cup Venues like the K Club and Adare manor are both wonderful examples of parkland golf as well as the incredible Augusta of Europe Druids Glen.

-We can provide tours in all areas of Ireland meaning you can easily combine the best of links with less brutal parkland and heathland courses.
+We can provide tours in all areas of Ireland meaning you can easily combine the best of links with less brutal parkland, heathland, and resort courses.

-The South West of Ireland was nominated within the world's best three golf destinations and is incredibly popular thanks to some absolutely top-notch golf courses.
-Lahinch, Ballybunion, Tralee, Waterville and Old Head to name just a few.
+This region was nominated within the world's best three golf destinations and is incredibly popular thanks to some absolutely top-notch courses.
+Lahinch, Ballybunion, Tralee, Waterville, and Old Head to name just a few.
 You also benefit from two international airports, Shannon and Cork.

-Outside of Dublin, the South West is Ireland's most popular destination for golf holidays.
+Outside of Dublin, the South West is Ireland's most popular destination for Ireland golf weekends.